 Channel Islands See Surge in Local Shopping During Festive Season

-Channel Island retailers have expressed their gratitude to the local community for a significant shift in shopping trends observed during the festive season.
-As opposed to the rise in online shopping seen globally, Channel Islanders have displayed a marked preference for local, brick-and-mortar shopping.
-This trend has not only bolstered the local economy but also reflected the Islanders’ inclination towards sustainable consumer choices and personal interactions.
+Retailers across the Channel Islands have observed a significant shift in shopping trends during the festive season, with a notable rise in the number of Islanders opting for local brick-and-mortar shopping over online purchases.
+This trend, distinct from the global surge in online shopping, has contributed positively to the local economy and mirrors the Islanders’ inclination towards sustainable consumer choices and personal interactions.

 Subscribe to BNN Breaking